KnpLabs/KnpMenu/README.markdown

 ## Installation

-`knp-menu` uses Composer, please checkout the [composer website](http://getcomposer.org) for more information.
+`KnpMenu` uses Composer, please checkout the [composer website](http://getcomposer.org) for more information.

 The simple following command will install `knp-menu` into your project.
 It also add a new entry in your `composer.json` and update the `composer.lock` as well.